Skip to main content

 Open

 The Social Security Administration agreed with this recommendation.
 In February 2025, the agency reported that it is developing an application that will track software license usage and include a function to compare software licenses against purchases records.
-The agency anticipates the application to be available in fiscal year 2026.
+As of November 2025, the agency anticipates the application to be available at the end of fiscal year 2026.
+As of February 2026, the agency has not provided further information.
 We will continue to monitor the agency's efforts to fully implement this recommendation.

 U.S. Agency for International Development The Administrator of USAID should ensure that the agency consistently tracks software licenses that are currently in use for its widely used licenses by, at a minimum, developing and implementing procedures for tracking license usage.
 (Recommendation 17)

 The U.S. Agency for International Development concurred with this recommendation.
 In November 2024, USAID developed a standard operating procedure document that includes a process for tracking software license usage.
-However, as of January 2025, the agency has not provided evidence demonstrating how it implemented the procedures to consistently track software licenses that are currently in use for its widely used licenses.
+However, as of January 2026, the agency has not provided further information on consistently tracking software licenses that are currently in use for its widely used licenses.
 We will continue to monitor the agency's efforts to fully implement this recommendation.

 U.S. Agency for International Development The Administrator of USAID should ensure that the agency consistently compares the inventories of software licenses that are currently in use with information on purchased licenses to identify opportunities to reduce costs and better inform investment decision making for its widely used licenses on a regular basis.
 At a minimum, it should develop and implement procedures for comparing the inventories of licenses in use to purchase records.
 (Recommendation 18)